brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 13 bht.md

 # Ephesians 3:13 Commentary Help Text

 ## BHT:
-The apostle Paul encourages the readers not to lose heart in the midst of his tribulations, for these trials are ultimately for their spiritual benefit and a source of glory.
-His sufferings have not been in vain, as they serve as a testimony to the power of the Gospel and the steadfastness of their faith.
-Therefore, they should take pride in enduring these challenges and continue to hold fast to the teachings of Christ, knowing that their perseverance will be a testament to their faith.
+Paul, as a faithful apostle, experienced numerous tribulations and afflictions, yet he took pride in them as they were not a result of wrongdoing.
+He encourages the readers to not lose heart over his sufferings since they were endured for the sake of the Gospel, a message he had a deep understanding of and a clear calling to.
+Rather than being disheartened, they should consider it an honor to persevere and remain steadfast in the face of opposition and the scandal of the cross.
+Their steadfastness would bring glory to them.

 ## Choicest Commentary Quotes:
 ### Henry Alford: